mmbdtp/mmbdtp.github.io/seq-analysis/installing.md

 A quick aside, "how should I organise my projects?" in the long term.

 * Use `conda` for package management (https://docs.conda.io/en/latest/)
-* `Jupyter` notebooks for exploring data and plotting figures (https://jupyter.org/)
+* `Jupyter` notebooks (offered via CLIMB=BIG-DATA but free available for other setups) for exploring data and plotting figures (https://jupyter.org/)

 For Processing large datasets